GSA/ficam-management/pages/contribute.md

 permalink: /contribute/
 ---

-Thank you for considering contributing to our development of open and transparent PACS Guides.
+Thank you for contributing to our development of an open and transparent Federal Identity, Credential, and Access Management (FICAM) Program Management Guide.
 Everyone has tricks and tips and we want to share these with our colleagues!

 To contribute to this site, you can: